mixer/developer-docs/pages/01.guides/03.core/01.Introduction/doc.md

 | POST /resources/{id}/action | Runs some action on a 'resource'.                              | POST /users/314/action         |
 | GET /resources/{id}/data    | Gets some nested information about a 'resource'.               | GET /users/314/avatar          |
 | DELETE /resources/{id}      | Delete a resource from the server.                             | DELETE /channels/314/streamKey |

+To try out using our REST API try our [tutorial](basictutorial).

+## Live Updates via Constellation

+Mixer is a dynamic and ever changing platform, as viewers and streamers interact with Mixer data changes on the Mixer Platform.
+As a Developer continually polling for this data isn't idea.
+You'd rapidly exceed the rate limits set out on our API.

+Instead Mixer offers an alternative through Live Updates over a service called Constellation.
+You can connect to constellation and receive updates about changes to something on Mixer.
+For example if you use REST to retrieve a channel's title then you only get the title once.
+If it changes you won't know.
+Constellation solves this by sending you an event that lets you know the title has changed.
+You can read more about this in our [Constellation tutorial](tutorial).

+Additionally, constellation can also tell you when someone Follows or Subscribes to a channel and much much more.
+Checkout our [Constellation Technical Reference](reference/constellation) for more information.